 First, there is the scene from Franco Zeffirelli’s Jesus of Nazareth (1977) from which the picture at the top of this post is taken.
 The way Robert Powell’s Jesus says “Leave him” to the demon is quite striking, and is the primary reason why I thought of that scene first.
 Here is how the film shows Jesus himself in that scene:

-The second film that came to mind was a film that Tatum doesn’t even include in his checklist: the animated film The Miracle Maker (2000), which may be the only film I can think of that incorporates the biblical back-story to Mary Magdalene — that Jesus cast seven demons out of her — without also making her a prostitute as per the later western tradition.
-The scene where Jesus heals Mary Magdalene includes a brilliant segue through several kinds of hand-drawn animation, which signifies her subjective state of mind, to stop-motion animation, which signifies objective reality:
+The second film that comes to mind is a film that Tatum doesn’t even include in his checklist: the animated film The Miracle Maker (2000), which may be the only film I can think of that incorporates the biblical back-story to Mary Magdalene — that Jesus cast seven demons out of her — without also making her a prostitute as per the later western tradition.
+The scene where Jesus heals Mary Magdalene includes a brilliant segue through several kinds of hand-drawn animation (which signifies her subjective state of mind) to stop-motion animation (which signifies objective reality):

-Cecil B. DeMille’s silent film The King of Kings (1927) also shows Jesus casting seven demons out of her — here identified with the Seven Deadly Sins — but DeMille does not show this until after he introduces her as a scantily-clad courtesan:
+Cecil B. DeMille’s silent film The King of Kings (1927) also shows Jesus casting seven demons — here identified as the Seven Deadly Sins — out of Mary, but DeMille does not show this until after he introduces her as a scantily-clad courtesan:

 Finally, the other scene of demon possession that sticks with me — and not for the most enlightened of reasons — is the one from the Campus Crusade film Jesus (1979), where Jesus sends a “legion” of demons out of a possessed and naked man and into some pigs.
 And the reason this scene sticks out in my memory is because, when I was a nine-year-old boy, it wasn’t often that I got to go to church-sponsored G-rated movies that gave you ever-so-brief glimpses of naked backsides (though the DVD is more obscure on this point than I remember the movie being):